 and trembles at my word.” – Isaiah 66:2 ESV

 Notice that God looks for humility and contriteness in His people.
 But what do these two words mean?
 The Hebrew word translated “humble” means “poor, afflicted, humble, wretched.”
 It conveys the idea of need and abject dependence.
 But it also reveals an awareness that the one who is humble fully recognizes his or her condition.
 There is no false sense of pride or arrogance about them.
 The word translated “contrite” means “stricken” or “smitten” and seems to indicate the reason for the individual’s lowly condition.
 It provides the “why” behind their humble estate.
-They have been brought low by some circumstance of life and their condition has left them a clear sense of need.
+They have been brought low by some circumstance of life and their condition has left them with a clear sense of need.
 Which is why God describes them as trembling at His word.

 A humble or poor person has nothing to bring to God.
-They are in no condition to offer the God of the universe anything and they recognize it.
+They are in no condition to offer the God of the universe anything, and they recognize it.
 A contrite or stricken person understands that any suffering they experience is deserved.
 Even their righteous deeds are little more than filthy rags to a holy God.
 As sinners, they understand that they deserve little more than judgment from God.
 Which is why they tend to turn to God in fear and trembling, treating Him with the honor He deserves.
 They desire to do what He commands them to do.

 But the people of Judah put a lot of stock in their keeping of the various religious rituals associated with their temple worship.
 God mentions the slaughter of an ox, the sacrifice of a lamb, and the offering of grain and frankincense.
-But then He turns around and labels these so-called acts of worship as little more than murder, animal cruelty, abomination and idol worship.
+But then He turns around and labels these so-called acts of worship as little more than murder, animal cruelty, a form of abomination, and idol worship.
 In other words, even worship, when done in pride and with an attitude of self-righteousness, is unacceptable to God.

 Yes, they were keeping God’s commands by offering the appropriate sacrifices at the proper times and according to the temple calendar.
 But God says, “they did what was evil in my eyes and chose that in which I did not delight” (Isaiah 66:4 ESV).
 Even their adherence to His commands concerning sacrifices was tainted by their refusal to live in submission to Him in the rest of their lives.
 They were disobedient and disingenuous.
 And so, God warns them what is going to happen next.